Lufthansa close to Airbus, Boeing jet order: sources

 Europe’s largest airline group aims to update a varied fleet including some ageing Airbus A340 and Boeing 767 planes.

 The core Lufthansa brand has five 777 freighters on order, but does not currently fly 777 passenger jets.
-Austrian already flies 777 passenger planes and SWISS has six on order.
+The Austrian and Swiss airline subsidiaries already fly 777 passenger planes.

-(This story is corrected in last sentence from SWISS flies 777 to SWISS has 777 on order)

 Reporting by Tim Hepher, Maria Sheahan, Alwyn Scott; Editing by Ken Wills